-2 Students must complete two courses totaling four credits from the area studies/cultural diversity options.
-The engineering student is required to take only one course.
+2Students must complete two courses totaling four credits from the area studies/cultural diversity options.
+The medical technology and engineering students are required to take only one course.
 Please consult an adviser for specific options.

-3 The mathematics requirement varies by department.
+^aThe mathematics requirement varies by department.
 Please consult an adviser for specific requirements.

 A minimum of eight credits of natural science are required.
 One course must have a laboratory component.
 However, departmental requirements may vary.
-Please consult an adviser for spe-
+Please consult an adviser for specific information.

-5 Students may satisfy the General Education Requirement in the social sciences area by completing two courses totaling six credits from two different sets in the social science group.
+Students may satisfy the General Education Requirement in the social sciences area by completing two courses totaling six credits from two different sets in the social science group.
 Please consult an adviser for specific information.

-6 In the arts program, a student is free to choose any electives, but they must be in some logical sequence.
+6In the arts program, a student is free to choose any electives, but they must be in some logical sequence.
 They should lead to some upper-college degree program, i.e., arts and sciences, education or fine and applied arts.
 In the science program, a student is free to choose any electives.
 However, at least two-thirds of the credits must be in the natural sciences; mathematics, statistics or computer science; engineering; business administration; or nursing department; and should lead to some upper-college degree objective.